duyminh1998/pycmo/README.md

 ```
 2. Click on "Clone or download", and then "Download Zip".
 3. Unzip the repo anywhere.
-4. Navigate to "pycmo".
-Then, install the repository using `pip install .`
-5. Configure the project's `config.py` file to fit your system's paths.
-Do not change the amount of parentheses that are present in each entry as that could mess up its usage!
+4. Configure the project's `config.py` file to fit your system's paths.
+Do not change the amount of backslashes that are present in each entry as that could mess up its usage!
+If the `steps` directory is not present in `raw` then create it.
 ```python
 {
     "command_path": "C:\\Program Files (x86)\\Command Professional Edition 2\\",